-If a problem is detected in any of those circuits, the engine trouble warning light comes on and the display indicates an error code.
+If a problem is detected in the steering damper circuit, the steering damper warning light comes on and the display indicates an error code.

-The self-diagnosis device also detects problems in the immobilizer system circuits.

 If a problem is detected in the immobilizer system circuits, the immobilizer system indicator light flashes and the display indicates an error code.

+If a problem is detected in any other circuit, the engine trouble warning light comes on and the display indicates an error code.

-If the display indicates error code 52, this could be caused by transponder interference.
-If this error code appears, try the following.
+If the display indicates immobilizer system circuit error code 52, this could be caused by transponder interference.
+If this error code appears, try following the procedure below.